Dionysus: Born of a Virgin on December 25th, Killed and Resurrected after Three Days

 number three, approaching Joseph, the divine child and Mary.

-in the later Christian story of Jesus multiplying the jars of wine at the wedding feast of Cana (Jn 2:1-9).
+Christian story of Jesus multiplying the jars of wine at the wedding feast of Cana (Jn 2:1-9).
+Concerning this

 This story is really the Christian counterpart to the pagan legends of Dionysus, the Greek god